Best Budget Laptops for AI and Coding: Real Picks Under Roughly $1,200

 On a budget: AnkerWork C310 delivers 90% of the quality at 40% of the price.

+Does 4K actually matter for video calls?
 Most video call platforms compress to 720p or 1080p.
 However, a 4K sensor gives the compression algorithm better source material, resulting in a cleaner compressed image.
 The improvement is most noticeable in low bandwidth situations.

+Should I use the built-in microphone?
 For casual calls, built-in mics are fine.
 For professional calls, client meetings, or any situation where audio quality matters, a dedicated microphone (even a $50 USB mic) dramatically improves how you sound.
 Audio quality impacts perception more than video quality.

+Do I need special lighting?
 Good lighting improves any webcam's output more than upgrading the camera itself.
 A simple ring light ($30-50) or desk lamp positioned in front of you eliminates shadows and makes even budget webcams look professional.
 It is the highest-ROI improvement you can make.

+How important is webcam quality for remote work?
 Studies consistently show that video quality affects how competent and trustworthy you appear in virtual meetings.
 You do not need the most expensive camera, but upgrading from a blurry laptop webcam to any camera on this list makes a noticeable impression.

 For most remote workers, the Logitech Brio 4K delivers the best balance of quality, reliability, and features at a reasonable price.
 Budget-conscious buyers should start with the AnkerWork C310 — the quality-to-price ratio is exceptional.
 And creators who want the absolute best image should invest in the Elgato Facecam Pro.